 - 9’0″ x 22 3/4″ x 3″ @ 73.2L

-Another longboard / hybrid by the NSP – The Elements is yet another well-represented budget
+Another longboard/hybrid by the NSP – The Elements is yet another well-represented budget.
+Check out the NSP Elements Longboard in action on YouTube.

 - 8’0” x 22 x 2 ³/⁴ @56.9L